Social Service Support

 HEALTH CARE NAVIGATORS FROM THE WESTCHESTER COUNTY DEPARTMENT OF HEALTH

-Attorneys from the Pace Women’s Justice Center offer free information and assistance to seniors on such issues as staying safe, avoiding financial scams, avoiding harassment and abuse, filling out health care proxies, and other legal matters.
-In addition, information and assistance on domestic violence and family matters will also be provided.
 The Pace Women’s Justice is one of the largest legal services providers in Westchester County, specializing in domestic violence and elder abuse, and serving over 2,500 clients each year.
 Bi-lingual assistance available.
-Visit their website for more information here
+Learn more here.

 INFORMATION FOR SENIORS